Sous vide smoked brisket recipe that is a fail-safe way to get consistently moist and tender brisket every single time.

 You can’t really dry it out.
 Pre-cooking also means you don’t have to man the smoker much and use as much fuel.
 You only need about 1 ½ hours in the smoker vs. the 7+ hours typically required.

-And if you know anything about smoking brisket for long hours at a time there can be a lot of variability given struggles to maintain a steady temperature and weather considerations.
+And if you know anything about smoking brisket for long hours at a time there can be a lot of variabilities given the struggles to maintain a steady temperature and weather considerations.

 Step 1: Prepare The brisket